DanielSnor/Zpravobot.news/DOCS/settings.md

 ```
 STATUS_IMAGEURL_SENTENCE: "🖼️"
 ```
-Your replacement have to stay between those apostroph chars.
+Your replacement has to stay between those apostrophe chars.

 ### STATUS_URL_SENTENCE - string
 TBD
 ```
 STATUS_URL_SENTENCE: "🔗"
 ```
-Your replacement have to stay between those apostroph chars.
+Your replacement has to stay between those apostrophe chars.

 ## Content Hack
-In case when source has some specific outputs (i.e. text "Published by Someone, Somewhere"), you have the possibility to use content hact to filter those unwanted outputs.
-When you replace chars ZZZZZ with the beginning and KKKKK with the end of unwanted text block, it will disapear from the final output.
+In case the source has some specific outputs (i.e. text "Published by Someone, Somewhere"), you can use the content hack to filter those unwanted outputs.
+When you replace chars ZZZZZ with the beginning and KKKKK with the end of the unwanted text block, it will disappear from the final output.
 You can also create a chain of those replacements in case you want to block more variants, as you can see in the following example:

 ```
 // content hack - replace ZZZZZ and KKKKK with the beginning and the end of content designated to remove